Win/Loss Analysis

 The Graphs - Explained

-A quick snapshot of the number of deals you've won and lost, based on your selected options, as well as a breakdown by percentage.
+A quick snapshot of the number of deals you've won and lost, based on your selected options, as well as a breakdown by percentage or value.

 Reasons for Outcome